ranelpadon/lord-of-the-clips/README.md

-# 🎥✂️⛓️ lord-of-the-clips (lotc)
+# 🎥✂️🔗 lord-of-the-clips (lotc)
 Video downloader, trimmer, and merger using the terminal.
 Supports YouTube, Facebook, Reddit, Twitter, TikTok, Instagram, LinkedIn, 9GAG, [etc](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 Downloads/trims at multiple points.
 Merges multiple clips.

+## ✨ Background
+As per the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle), a video usually has its best parts.
+Hence, Reels/Stories/Shorts are popular nowadays.
+Likewise, I frequently download videos from various sites (e.g. YouTube, Facebook, Reddit, etc) using various online video downloaders, then I clip the most interesting/funniest/best parts only which is usually shared in private/chat groups or posted in social media sites.

+Got tired of these chores eventually, and I want a tool that given a URL and timestamps/durations will download the video AND auto-clip them at the desired segments in a single command AND it should support multiple sites.
+This is the missing tool that I wanted.
+In the simplest case, this `lotc` CLI app will download the full video.

 ## ⚡Features
-- downloads video from various sites, and auto-trims/clips the specified durations
+- downloads a videos and auto-trims/clips the specified durations
-- trims a video file, and/or clips the specified durations
+- trims a video file and/or clips the specified durations
 - merges video files, usually for concatenating related clips
 - provides smart output file name by default
 - accepts a custom output file name
-- leverages CLI styling/colors
+- leverages CLI styling for better experience

 ## 🦾 Standing on the Shoulders of Giants
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp): video downloader